Keeping well in the cold: what you can do

 - cover your mouth and nose with a tissue when you cough or sneeze and encourage other people around you to do the same

-- cough into your elbow or the crook of your arm to reduce the spread of germs
+- if you don’t have a tissue, cough into your elbow or the crook of your arm to reduce the spread of germs

 - throw away used tissues as soon as you can

-- wash your hands regularly or use a hand sanitiser gel if you’re out and about
+- wash your hands regularly for at least 20 seconds or use a hand sanitiser gel if you’re out and about